Modern Physics

 Introduction to Modern Physics

-Modern physics is a branch of science that explores the behavior of matter and energy under extreme conditions or on the very small scale.
-It is primarily concerned with the post-Newtonian concepts of quantum mechanics and relativity.
-Modern physics often pushes the boundaries of what is known, challenging conventional wisdom and providing deeper insights into the nature of the universe.
+Modern physics is a fascinating and complex branch of science that delves into the behavior of matter and energy under extreme conditions or on very small scales.
+This field primarily revolves around the post-Newtonian concepts of quantum mechanics and relativity, which have revolutionized our understanding of the universe and laid the foundation for numerous technological advancements.

 The Birth of Quantum Mechanics